 The chart below provides the historical Index setting over the past year:

-The U.S. Dollar Index ® closed the week of 23rd December with a loss of 0.38% at 104.01.
+The U.S. Dollar Index ® ended its four-month losing streak to close the month with a gain of 2.85%, at 104.83.

 The charts identify price turning points between U.S. Dollar Index ®, Brent Crude Oil (BRN), and Bitcoin (XBT) which could be used to identify periods during which prices of each of the markets appear positively or negatively correlated.